-The most recent Ordinary Parish Meeting was held at 7:00 pm on Friday 12th November in Badwell Ash Village Hall.
+The Parish Meeting AGM was held on Friday 29th April in Badwell Ash Village Hall.

 We are too small to warrant a Parish Council, so we have a Parish Meeting, as determined by the Local Government Act 1972.

-The Parish Meeting is only obliged to elect a Chairman, but we also encourage parishioners to perform the roles of Secretary and Treasurer. all these posts are voluntary and unpaid.
-At present, only the posts of Chairman and Treasurer are filled..
+The Parish Meeting is only obliged to elect a Chairman, but we also encourage parishioners to perform the roles of Secretary and Treasurer.
+These posts are voluntary and unpaid.
+At present, only the posts of Chairman and Treasurer are filled.

 By law, Parish Meetings must take place at least twice each year, and every parishioner is encouraged to attend; all may speak and those who are also registered Local Authority Electors may vote at the meetings.
 Only those who are present at the meetings may vote - proxies are not legal.

-It is currently illegal to hold Parish Meetings online.
+It is also currently illegal to hold Parish Meetings online.

-Hunston is a small Suffolk hamlet and civil parish set in a conservation area of Mid-Suffolk, nearly 9 miles east of the centre of Bury St Edmunds.
+Hunston is a small Suffolk hamlet and civil parish set in a conservation area of Mid-Suffolk, nearly nine miles east of the centre of Bury St Edmunds.

 It is set in flattish farmland which is mostly arable.
 Hunston (called Hunterstuna in 1096) has a name that goes back a thousand years to the sound of the chase and galloping horses.